lanylow/rbxfpsunlocker-osx/README.md

 git clone https://github.com/lanylow/rbxfpsunlocker-osx/ && cd rbxfpsunlocker-osx
 ```

 2. Compile.
-This will fail if you don't have [Xcode Developer tools](https://mac.install.guide/commandlinetools/index.html) installed.
+This will fail if you don't have [CMake](https://formulae.brew.sh/formula/cmake) installed.

 ```
-make
+sh build_release.sh
 ```

-3. Launch the unlocker
+3. The binary will be placed in `cmake-build-release`.
+Go into it and launch the unlocker

 ```
+cd cmake-build-release
-sudo ./rbxfpsunlocker <cap>
+sudo ./rbxfpsunlocker_osx <cap>
 ```

 ## Credits

 - @fjij - For bringing the idea to our attention
 - @lanylow - For reverse engineering and coding the unlocker
-- @SeizureSaladd - For testing the code and coding the front-end
+- @SeizureSaladd - For testing the code for older versions